jeroenvangrondelle/EdgeCase/README.md

 ![Measurements](./docs/measurements.png)

+## Roadmap for 1.0

+- Connectors and leds?
+- External sensor bay?

 ## Todo for 0.5

 - Support hex spacers to be inserted in screw holes?
+Or inzetmoeren?
 - How to parameterize the SVG's?
 - Online version of the parametrization